-- "--more programming for younger students (3rd grade and under) - --funding for summer programs - --many parents have requested programs for Native students who are not struggling"
+--many parents have requested programs for Native students who are not struggling"

-- San Carlos Unified School District (SCUSD) worked with our tribal council and the telephone company to help provide WiFi access for all students. - Welcome Native families to the school districts
+- company to help provide WiFi access for all students. - Welcome Native families to the school districts

-- Reach out to elders to share stories and language in Zoom or in-person classrooms - Mentoring programs - Support to teach Native history - Hiring Native superintendents and principals - Forget about the old school system and hire Native role models. - Providing space for students who have negative experiences with school to transform that into motivation to change/improve schools
+- Reach out to elders to share stories and language in Zoom or in-person classrooms - Mentoring programs - Support to teach Native history - Hiring Native superintendents and principals - Forget about the old school system and hire Native role models. - into motivation to change/improve schools